verhas/pyama/README.md

 to modify the markdown files where it has to copy some of the code fragments the other segment handler collected before.

-Segments in python start with the line
+Snippet segments in Python start with the line

 ```python
 # START SNIPPET run_py